dgaydukov/cert-aws/files/sa.md

 Of course you can create 3 simple policy and 3 CloudWatch alarm for each step.
 But it too much, so it's better to have 1 alarm and 1 step policy.
 ** Be aware that step policy `MetricIntervalLowerBound/MetricIntervalUpperBound` add this value to value from CloudWatch alarm.
 So if you don't want you should leave lower bound, cause you are not allowed to set negative values  (take a look at `cloudformation/asg-simple-step.yml`)
 * Target tracking scaling - scale based on a target value for a specific metric (ASG create CloudWatch alarms that trigger the scaling policy).
 So if you don't want to mess with alarms and want smart system that can scale out/in based on some metric you should use it.
+With this smart policy cloudwatch alarm and step adjusment policy created behind the scene, and manage number of ec2 based on target
     * ASGAverageCPUUtilization - based on cpu consumption
     * ALBRequestCountPerTarget - based on number of requests for elb
     * ASGAverageNetworkIn/ASGAverageNetworkOut - based on average number of bytes